sassoftware/ci360-extensions/code/ci360-udm-db-loader/README.md

 The ci360-udm-db-loader should be scheduled to run after the ci360-download-client-sas utility has downloaded new data.
 The scripts folder contains a script that runs both utilities in sequence.

 The **udmloader_launch** folder of this project contains the launcher code of the tool.

-The **udmloader_launch** folder of this project contains the launcher code of the tool.

 - **udmloader.sas**

-  This id the main macro which will launch the utility.
+  This is the main macro which will launch the utility.
 See the usage section below for details.

 The **config** folder contains below content:
 - **config.sas**

   This file contains the environment specific configurations.

-- **METADATA_TABLE.csv**
+- **MISSING_PRIMARY_KEYS.csv**

-  This CSV identifies which columns are a part of the primary key for each table.
-In recent UDM schema versions primary and foreign key information became available via the API, making this CSV obsolete.
+  Use this file to flag additional primary-key columns if the schema JSON primary-key metadata is incomplete.

 - **datatypes.sas7bdat**